Cullen Jones

-Cullen Andrew Jones (born February 29, 1984) is an American former competition swimmer and Olympic gold medalist who specializes in freestyle sprint events.
+Cullen Andrew Jones (born February 29, 1984) is an American former competition swimmer and Olympic gold medalist who specialized in freestyle sprint events.
 As part of the American team, he holds the world record in the 4×100-meter freestyle relay (long course).
 At the 2012 Summer Olympics, he won silver medals in the 4 x 100-meter freestyle relay and the 50-meter freestyle, as well as the gold in the 4 x 100-metre medley.

 Childhood

 Born on Leap day of 1984 in the Bronx borough of New York City, Jones moved to Irvington, New Jersey, while in elementary school.
 He learned to swim after he was rescued from a near-drowning at a splash-down pool at Dorney Park & Wildwater Kingdom in Pennsylvania when he was five years old.
 He became an age-group swimmer at Metro Express, a club team at the Jewish Community Center in West Orange, New Jersey under head coach Ed Nessel.
-Jones later switched teams to the Jersey Gators Swim Club in Cranford.
+Jones later switched teams to the Jersey Gators Swim Club in Cranford under Lou Petroziello.
 Jones graduated from Saint Benedict's Preparatory School in Newark in 2002.
 While there, he swam for coach Glenn Cassidy and set numerous Essex County swimming records.